ARG-NCTU/PromptCraft-Robotics/examples/behavior_tree/aerial_robotics/object_navigation.md

     }
 }

 Now you already in the air, don't need to takeoff.
-And the ball is aleady in your view, don't need any exloration behaviors.
-Please executes a visual servoing approach towards the ball.
+I need you to help me find an object.
+Objects might be scattered around the scene, so if you don't find it right away, a good strategy is to turn around a few times to see if it becomes visible.I want to explore and find the red ball.

 Please design this task as behavior tree.
 You can follow the example source tasks.
 ```